rumashie/Big_Data_Project1/README.md

 # Big Data Technology CSCI 493.76 Project 1

 This project analyzes NYC city inspection data using Python and MongoDB.
-It was part of the Big Data Technology course (CSCI 493.76) at Hunter College in Spring 2024.
+This project was a part of the CSCI 493.76 at Hunter College in Spring 2024.

 Data Set: [City Inspections JSON](https://github.com/ozlerhakan/mongodb-json-files/blob/master/datasets/city_inspections.json)